DucChinh0977/nhan-dien-giong-noi/README.md

 Directory Structure:
 Create a directory D:/nhandang/samples (or modify the path in the scripts to match your setup).
-Inside D:/nhandang/samples, create subdirectories for each speaker This is example for D:/nhandang/samples/
+Inside D:/nhandang/samples, create subdirectories for each speaker
-├── person1/
-│   ├── audio1.wav
-│   ├── audio1.txt
-│   ├── audio2.wav
-│   ├── audio2.txt
-│   └── ...
-├── person2/
-│   ├── audio1.wav
-│   ├── audio1.txt
-│   ├── audio2.wav
-│   ├── audio2.txt
-│   └── ...
-├── person3/
-│   ├── audio1.wav
-│   ├── audio1.txt
-│   ├── audio2.wav
-│   ├── audio2.txt
-│   └── ...

 Data Requirements:
 For train.py (Speaker Identification): Only .wav files are needed.
 Each subdirectory (person1, person2, person3) should contain audio files for the corresponding speaker.

 For train1.py (Speech-to-Text): Each .wav file must have a corresponding .txt file with the same name, containing the transcript of the audio.
-For example, audio1.wav should have a audio1.txt file with the text content (e.g., "Xin chào mọi người"). ư
+For example, audio1.wav should have a audio1.txt file with the text content (e.g., "Xin chào mọi người").
 ecommendation: Use at least 50-100 audio files per speaker for better model performance.

 Audio Specifications:
 Format: .wav
 Sampling rate: 16 kHz (if different, the scripts will resample automatically)